bedrock-foundation/wallet-standard/packages/core/standard/README.md

 Similarly, when a user interacts with the wallet UI, it should have no effect on any dapp.

+`This pushes account selection to the dapp instead of requiring the user to switch accoutns within the wallet.
+Will dapps be expected to create custom UI's for

 When a user changes accounts or networks in the wallet UI, their intent is to see their assets or act with them in the context of the wallet UI.

 After a dapp has connected to a wallet and discovered an account, the dapp should be able to request to sign using that account specifically.
+`Should dapps automatically detect new accounts that are created or imported within wallets that are already connected to the browser?
+This seems like the ideal behavior.`

 When this occurs, the wallet should display account and network changes to sign and send transactions for the dapp, and then return to its previous context.

+`Currently in most browser extension wallets it is possible for a user to have multiple accounts but only a single account selected at a time.
+When the currently selected account is switched in the wallet UI, the new account remains selected for all dapps until a different account is selected.
+Allowing a dapp to request a signature from an account that is currently not selected is a great idea but may confuse some users as it is a departure from the current behavior.
+Some wallet UI's will be to modified to clearly show which account is being acted upon.`

 ### Standardize feature support